microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_postgres_terraform/_index.md

 ### Azure Custom Location Resource Provider (RP) and the Object ID (OID) environment variable

-- You also need to get the Azure Custom Location Resource Provider ([RP](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types)) OID to export it as an environment variable:
+- You will also need to get the Azure Custom Location Resource Provider ([RP](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types)) OID and export it as an environment variable:

   > **NOTE: You need permissions to list all the service principals.**